 Jane Austen’s Aunt – A Life in the Book Trade

 Leonora Austen (1732-1783)

-Leonora Austen lived and worked in St Paul’s Churchyard, the heart of the London booksellers’ district, for forty-six years, from 1737 to 1783.
+Leonora Austen worked in the book trade at St Paul’s Churchyard, in the heart of the London booksellers’ district, for forty-six years, from 1737 to 1783.
 She was the younger sister of Jane Austen’s father, George Austen, Jane was her niece.

 Jane’s paternal grandmother, Rebecca Austen, died in 1732, leaving her husband William with four children to care for – their newborn daughter Leonora, George, aged one, Philadelphia two, and eleven year old William Hampson Walter, Rebecca’s son from her first marriage.